Every good gay boy knows anal requires lubrication, but did you know that the slippery

 would choose to use thick mineral oil or greasy cooking ingredients as common substitutes for

 lubricant.
-It's difficult to imagine being so utterly unprepared for a sexual encounter, especially with
+It's difficult to imagine being so utterly unprepared for a sexual encounter, especially when

 |